extrafox/qowi/README.md

 -----------------------------------------------

-In QOI, a simple, 6-bit hash is used to store already seen pixels in the cache, with a total capcity of 62 (not 64 as you might expect) entries.
+In QOI, a simple, 6-bit hash is used to store already seen pixels in the cache, with a total capacity of 62 (not 64 as you might expect) entries.
 This has the advantage of guaranteeing small codes and having low performance overhead, but at the expense of missing a lot of opportunities for caching.